-On this day in 1964, the British author and journalist Ian Fleming, creator of James Bond, the world’s most famous fictional spy, dies of a heart attack at age 56 in Kent, England.
+On August 12, 1964, the British author and journalist Ian Fleming, creator of James Bond, the world’s most famous fictional spy, dies of a heart attack at age 56 in Kent, England.
 Fleming’s series of novels about the debonair Agent 007, based in part on their dashing author’s real-life experiences, spawned one of the most lucrative film franchises in history.

 Ian Lancaster Fleming was born into a well-to-do family in London on May 29, 1908.
 As an adult, he worked as a foreign correspondent, a stockbroker and a personal assistant to Britain’s director of naval intelligence during World War II–experiences that would all provide fodder for his Bond novels.

 The first Bond book, Casino Royale, was published in 1953.
 In all, Fleming wrote 12 novels and two short story collections about Agent 007, which together sold more than 18 million copies.
 According to TheNew York Times: “Bond himself, Fleming said, was ‘a compound of all the secret agents and commandos I met during the war,’ but his tastes– in blondes, martinis ‘shaken, not stirred,’ expensively tailored suits, scrambled eggs, short-sleeved shirts and Rolex watches–were Fleming’s own.
 But not all the comparisons were ones the author liked to encourage.
 Bond, he said, had ‘more guts than I have’ as well as being ‘more handsome.’”